SzieberthAdam/baba-is-optimized/README.md

 I keep track of the shortest solutions for the levels of the game.
 Levelpacks are separated by subfolders.

+Here, a *World Record* means the shortest solution.
+Most of these might interest speedrunners, but some solutions may have too many short pushes for speedruns.

 *Claim your world record solution by making a pull request!*

 [Watch them on YouTube!](https://youtube.com/playlist?list=PL2Qu4Gqa0Mog2g3XkWth-2RD7787K4rj5)